forkyyy/nodejs_layer4_api/README.md

 <h3>Coded by forky (tg: @yfork)</h3>

-<h4>This API is very secure and fast (taking 2x the ping between API and backend, if the ping is 60ms it will take only 120ms to launch the attack)</h4>
+<h4>This API is very secure and fast (takes 2x the ping between the API and the backend, i.e. the ping is 60ms it will take only 120ms to launch the attack)</h4>

 <h1>Installation:</h1>